Guanbo-W/mtool/README.md

 # mtool
-Structural Penalization in Cox Model with Time-dependent Covariates
+An R package for Structural Penalization in Cox Model with Time-dependent Covariates

 How to load the package:
-Under the mtool directory, build the package and then library it.
+Under the mtool directory, type `R CMD build mtool` to load the package.

 ## Examples:
 The example data generating mechanism is seen in GenerateData.R